 Can I recover my work?

-Apporto automatically takes backups multiple times per day.
+Apporto automatically takes backups multiple times per day and archives these to cold storage every 6 months.
 So, it is possible to recover files to the latest backed up version.
-In the rare case that you lose unsaved work, please contact email@example.com for assistance.
+In the rare case that you lose unsaved work, please contact firstname.lastname@example.org for assistance.